telerik/winforms-docs/spellchecker/spell-check-as-you-type.md

 ---
 title: Spell check as you type
-page_title: Spell check as you type | UI for WinForms Documentation
+page_title: Spell check as you type | RadSpellChecker
-description: Spell check as you type
+description: RadSpellChecker enables developers to add multilingual spell checking capabilities to their WinForms applications.
 slug: winforms/spellchecker/spell-check-as-you-type
 tags: spell,check,as,you,type
 published: True